Kasha Sequoia Slavner, Director, Screenwriter, Cinematographer, Editor

 After attending her first UN conference, and hearing incredible stories of grassroots organizations efforts to find positive & sustainable solutions to daunting obstacles faced within their communities, she was inspired to create The Global Sunrise Project to put her storytelling talents to use for social good and motivate others to take action as well.

 In addition, Kasha tours with a 32 piece photography exhibition “Travels into the Heart” and is working on a second large scale exhibition about Sustainable Development Goal #16 – Peace.
-The exhibition is entitled Picture Peace© She has recently published her first 200+ page book of photography “Reflections of the Sunrise Storyteller – A Journey into the Heart as a Global Citizen”, is a public speaker, has been commissioned by National Geographic Learning, is a contributor to The Huffington Post, Thrive Global, Good Magazine, Matador Network & more.
-The Sunrise Storyteller is the young filmmaker’s first feature-length documentary, which she directed, filmed, scripted and edited.
+The exhibition is entitled Picture Peace© At 17 she published her first 200+ page book of photography “Reflections of the Sunrise Storyteller – A Journey into the Heart as a Global Citizen”.
+Kasha is a public speaker, has been commissioned by National Geographic Learning, is a contributor to The Huffington Post, Thrive Global, Good Magazine, Matador Network & more.
+The Sunrise Storyteller is the 20 year old filmmaker’s first feature-length documentary, which she directed, filmed, scripted and edited between the ages of 16-18.

 Marla Slavner, Executive Producer